Nikhil9786/Self-Driving-Car-Using-Deep-Learning/README.md

 **Creating an environment in Anaconda**

+'''
-inline 'conda env create -f environment.yml'
+conda env create -f environment.yml
+'''

 **running the pre-trained model**